-The castle was first mentioned in 1106 as the property of the lords of Hengebach.
+The castle was first mentioned in 1106 as the property of the Lords of Hengebach.
 The castle later fell to the Count of Jülich.
 In 1687 the castle fell victim to a fire.
-The restorations started in 1904 were destroyed in the Second World War and later resumed.
-The keep, the remains of the palace and the castle walls have been preserved from the original castle.
-The castle was rebuilt in 2009 and has been used as an art academy ever since.
+The restorations started in 1904 were destroyed in World War II and later resumed.
+The keep, remains of the palace and the castle walls have been preserved from the original castle.
+In 2009 the castle was rebuilt and has been used as an art academy ever since.

 December 31, 2019

 If you want to spoil yourself with a good piece of cake after a hike on and around Heimbach Castle, you will find a good baker / pastry chef in a side street (Am Giebel) opposite the car park at the foot of Castle Hengebach who still understands his craft.